Inequality in Hollywood: Latino inequality

+Social movements surrounding racial inequality

 #OscarsSoWhite

 The #OscarsSoWhite movement began in 2015 as a push to make the Academy Awards more inclusive and racially diverse but has since sparked a critical reexamination for representation across the media industry, which includes TV, film, broadway, music, and news.
 The 88th Oscar nominations released in 2015 faced backlash from the public because there was only one nominee out of the main Oscar categories who was ethnically diverse and not Caucasian.
-The Academy received backlash from online communities, such as Twitter, along with Hollywood celebrities of every ethnicity.
+The academy received backlash from online communities, such as Twitter, along with Hollywood celebrities of every ethnicity.
 The hashtag has encouraged reconstruction in Academy membership, casting decisions, and behind-the-scenes staff diversity.
-In a research article, Caty Chattoo noted that before responding to the pushback against racial inequality, Academy membership was 92% white and 75% male in 2016.
+In a research article, Caty Chattoo noted that before responding to the pushback against racial inequality, academy membership was 92% white and 75% male in 2016.
 In 2017, this changed to include 41% people of color and 46% female.